To let posts outside homes

 From 1 April 2018 MEES requirements came into force, making it unlawful to let properties, both domestic and commercial, on a new lease with an EPC rating lower than E.

-On 1 April 2020 the band E threshold extended to existing privately rented residential properties.
+On 1 April 2020 the band E threshold was extended to existing leases on privately rented residential properties.

 From 1 April 2023 MEES requirements were extended to all existing commercial leases.